The Network Chart Show: The Network Chart

 The chart was owned by Association of Independent Radio Contractors (AIRC)–the trade body for ILR stations.
 The chart was distributed by Satellite Media Services, produced by Capital Radio and compiled by the Media Research Information Bureau (MRIB).
 The chart differed from the entirely sales-based "official" Gallup chart (now the OCC) used by the BBC as it included airplay statistics when compiling the chart.
 In 1987, sales data for a Thursday-to-Wednesday week was logged manually in diaries by 300 record shops and posted to MRIB.
 In 1991, data was being collected from around 300 independent record shops who were provided with a checklist of currently released singles.
 Sales were "checked off against ticks on the retailers' masterbags" and these figures would be collected by telephone on Thursdays.
 Airplay statistics were factored in by all Independent Local Radio stations providing which playlist (A, B, or C) the current releases were on.
-More weight was given to the larger stations at the time, such as Capital (17 percent), BRMB, Clyde, GWR, Metro, and Piccadilly.
-If a record was on every Independent Local Radio station's A list the sales were boosted by 40 percent.
+More weight was given to the larger stations at the time, such as Capital (17 per cent), BRMB, Clyde, GWR, Metro, and Piccadilly.
+If a record was on every Independent Local Radio station's A list the sales were boosted by 40 per cent.

-MRIB's Network Chart was a rival competitor to the "official" UK chart that was compiled by Gallup and that is now published by the Official Charts Company (OCC).
+MRIB's Network Chart was a rival competitor to the self-proclaimed "official" UK chart that was compiled by Gallup and that is now published by the Official Charts Company (OCC).
 It was reported in March, 1991 that the Network Chart compiled by MRIB had a radio audience size that was gaining on the BBC Radio 1 chart show which broadcast the chart that was compiled by Gallup for the OCC (then CIN).
 Later that month Music & Media magazine reported that they were switching to publishing the MRIB charts for the UK which they would also use to compile the European Hot 100 Singles and European Top 100 Albums charts.
 There were sometimes public disputes over accuracy between Gallup and MRIB such as when the former placed Whitney Houston's single "I Wanna Dance with Somebody (Who Loves Me)" at number 10 while the latter placed it at number 2 in the same week.
-MRIB's Network Chart was published in music publications NME, Melody Maker, and Sounds, as well as on ITV's Teletext service.
-MRIB's Network Chart used sales data starting from different days of the week to what Gallup used for its Radio 1 chart; thus the Network Chart's sales week straddled two Gallup chart sales weeks.
+MRIB's Network Chart used sales data starting from different days of the week from those Gallup used for its Radio 1 chart; thus the Network Chart's sales week straddled two Gallup chart sales weeks.
 However, in July 1993, when Pepsi took over sponsorship, it was announced that the Top 10 of the Network Chart would use the same sales data as Gallup's chart for CIN, but that the lower 11-40 positions would still combine sales with radio airplay data.
 This new Network Chart was compiled by Spotlight Publications who beat MRIB to the contract.